Bounding Radon numbers via Betti numbers: Acknowledgements

-\subparagraph*{Acknowledgements.} First and foremost, I am very grateful to Pavel Pat\'ak for numerous discussions, helpful suggestions and a proofreading.
-Many thanks to Xavier Goaoc for his feedback and comments, which have been very helpful in improving the overall presentation.
-I would also like to thank to Endre Makai for pointers to relevant literature, especially to the book \cite{Soltan}.
-Finally, many thanks to Natan Rubin for several discussions at the very beginning of the project.
+I am very grateful to Pavel Pat\'ak for numerous discussions, valuable suggestions and proofreadings.
+Many thanks to Xavier Goaoc for his feedback as well as to an anonymous referee for useful comments and recommendations, which were helpful in improving the overall presentation.
+A preliminary version of this work appeared in the proceedings of the 36th Symposium on Computational Geometry \cite{socg}.